Nontoxicprint: a private, not-for-profit Research Resource on Printmaking and Painting |

 The active ingredient in orange oil, D-Limonene is a natural yet very powerful solvent.
 In concentrated form and vaporized it may present a significant inhalation hazard; also it is highly flammable.
 If using substantial amounts of pure orange oil and over prolonged periods, work in a well ventilated area, and ideally also use an organic vapor mask.
 Most citrus based solvents utilize the power of this natural paint thinner in aqueous solutions, and accompanied by other ingredients such as soy oil and corn oil and detergents.

-The bio solvent industry is leading research into safe solvent, paint and ink alternatives
+The now established bio solvent industry conducts some of the research into safer solvent, paint and ink alternatives

 Two companies supplying ingredients for bio-solvents and volume supplies for industrial use (for instance in the printing industry) are Citrus Depot and Vertec Biosolvents.
 Both of these firms conduct leading research and development into nontoxic solvent technologies.

 Vertec claim to be 'the world's most innovative supplier of sustainable biobased solvents derived from corn, soybeans, citrus fruits and other renewable feedstocks', and the company also pursue a carbon-neutral policy.
-The company just announced a new product - its 'DLR blend', a cheaper and environmentally friendly alternative to d-limonene, which is set to have many uses and applications in painting and printing.
+The company just announced a new product - its 'DLR blend', a cheaper and environmentally friendly alternative to d-limonene, which may have uses and applications in painting and printing.

 'BioLaq: 'Superior Replacement for Asphaltum and Plate Lacquers'.